 This request comes at a time of media fragmentation and technological transitions, making the role of public media even more essential as we focus on connecting content and services to local communities, delivering the highest quality educational multimedia content, and innovating for greater efficiency and responsiveness.
-While there are more media outlets today than there were 50 years ago, more Americans are seeking in-depth, context-driven and fact-based information.
+While there are more media outlets today than there were 50 years ago, Americans are seeking more in-depth, context-driven and fact-based information.
 Public media's commitment to serving as a trusted source for all Americans and as a safe, civil place for discussion is an important and relevant priority in people's lives.
 As we look forward, CPB will continue to serve as a trusted steward of these precious taxpayer dollars in ways that ensure the American people continue to receive value from public media.
-Over the past fifty years we have been early adaptors anticipating and responding to the changing ways Americans choose to receive media but what has not changed is our commitment to high quality content that improves the lives of all citizens; that honor the stories of our country, educate our youngest citizens and deliver lifelong learning to all Americans.
+Over the past fifty years we have been early adaptors anticipating and responding to the changing ways Americans choose to receive media, but what has not changed is our commitment to high quality content and services that improves the lives of all citizens that honor the stories of our country, educate our youngest citizens and deliver lifelong learning to all Americans.

-Public media has always been a "best case" example of television channels being used efficiently and effectively, implementing multicast capabilities and relying on unimpeded coverage areas to reach diverse communities with content and services that address the policy challenges we face locally and nationally.
+Public media has always been a "best case" example of television channels being used efficiently and effectively, implementing multicast capabilities and relying on unimpeded coverage areas to reach diverse communities with content and services that address the unique needs and challenges of the communities our stations serve.
 Public media stations are actively deploying mobile DTV, HD, multicasting and educational and public safety datacasting.
-CPB's appropriation will help the public media system respond to the quickening pace of technological change and the changing ways in which Americans are consuming and producing media.
+CPB's appropriation will help the public media system respond to the quickening pace of technological change and the changing ways in which Americans are consuming and engaging with media.